-Jeffery Bergman will take you on a memorable journey, explaining and showing how many of these gems were formed, from the Big Bang, to the formation of our solar system and planet, to the development of over 4,500 known mineral species.
+Jeffery Bergman took us on a memorable journey, explaining and showing how many of these gems were formed, from the Big Bang, to the formation of our solar system and planet, to the development of over 4,500 known mineral species.

 Faceting as a Factor of Gemstone Appraisal on Tomorrow's Market

 Offering gems that are exceptionally well cut will set you apart from the competition, and the results will not only be sparkling gems, but a sparkling bottom line!

 Whether talking about diamonds or colored gems, knowledgeable professionals understand how important good cutting is in transforming rough material into the dazzling product we see in jewelry.
 What many do not know, however, is that many – possibly most – of the cut and polished gems we see today are not dazzling and are not exhibiting their full potential.
 Even what we think of as beautifully cut gems, based on existing standards, most fall far short of their potential.
 In the hands of a skilled cutter, however, the results can be nothing short of mesmerizing!

 With today's much greater understanding of how light moves through gemstones, and advances in equipment available to lapidary artists such as Victor Tuzlukov, cutters are able to control the light movement, resulting in gems with far greater brilliance, fire and dispersion.
 A skilled cutter can shape gem rough into a glorious eye-catcher, re-cut a stone that is "pretty" into a gem that is truly stunning, and their allure will yield sparkling benefits in all facets of the field!